jeanbaptistemora/fluidattacks-universe2/airs/front/content/blog/stand-shoulders-giants/index.md

 are reviewed by human security experts.

-Internally, the process of scanning for third party software is the same for both proprietary and `FOSS` software, and it is a simple matter of querying the vulnerabilities databases as described above.
+Internally, the process of scanning for third party software is the same for both proprietary and FOSS software, and it is a simple matter of querying the vulnerabilities databases as described above.

-Speaking of integration, you may wonder: What if my app is deployed inside a container? `` `30% of official images in Docker Hub contain high priority security vulnerabilities'', according to Pentestit.
+Speaking of integration, you may wonder:
+What if my app is deployed inside a container?
+"30% of official images in Docker Hub contain high priority security vulnerabilities," according to Pentestit.
 Fortunately, there are tools
-which go into your container and perform `SCA `` inside of it (and more), like [Anchore](http://pentestit.com/anchore-open-source-container-inspection-analysis-system/) and [Dockerscan](http://pentestit.com/dockerscan-docker-security-analysis-suite/).
+which go into your container and perform SCA inside of it (and more), like [Anchore](http://pentestit.com/anchore-open-source-container-inspection-analysis-system/) and [Dockerscan](http://pentestit.com/dockerscan-docker-security-analysis-suite/).

 ## The ugly

-I know you did search for \`\`Software Composition Analysis'' when I suggested you not to.
+I know you did search for "Software Composition Analysis" when I suggested you not to.
 I just know you did.
 If you didn’t, good for you\!
 Here’s what you’re missing out on:

 <div class="imgblock">